Celeb chefs unite to feed hungry, help bleeding restaurants

 Even in crisis, these top chefs aren't serving bland porridge.
 Recent meals at senior centers in Washington, D.C., included creamy tomato pasta with spring vegetables, and cilantro rice bowls with spiced chickpeas and spinach topped with citrus vinaigrette and crispy tortillas.

-Andres was among the first to close his restaurants in Spain, hoping to create a blueprint for chefs around the world on how to use their restaurants and employ workers while feeding the hungry.
+Andres was among the first to close his restaurants, hoping to create a blueprint for chefs around the world on how to use their restaurants and employ workers while feeding the hungry.

 “This operation is growing every day," he said.
 “We want to put America to work in the process of feeding America."

-Note: This story has been edited to clarify that Jose Andres was among the first chefs to close restaurants in the U.S., not Spain.